-Have you ever wondered on your commute: Why are there only half as many armrests as human arms on these train seats?
-Why does that person’s backpack produce 2 feet backwards?
+Have you ever wondered on your commute: Why is there only one armrest between two seats?
+Why does that backpack prodtrude a meter backwards?
+Why does it stink in here?

-More seriously though: Google urbanization.
-Google overpopulation.
 If you’re young and you live in a big city you probably feel a little helpless.
 Property is too expensive.
 It’s too crowded.
 It’s not safe or comfortable to raise a family.
 It’s too noisy.
 It’s too dirty.
 Good food must be imported.
 But, unless you can teleport, you’re stuck living nearby and using public transport.

 But I think there’s hope.
-I suspect that overpopulation is a perception rather than the reality – I think we’re too clustered together in big cities because of the need to be physically close, and that with better mobility we can spread out and make better use of the plentiful space here on Earth.
+I suspect that overpopulation is a perception rather than the reality – I think we’re too clustered together in big cities because of the need to be physically close, and that with better physical mobility we can spread out and make better use of the plentiful space here on Earth.

-In the same way the Internet has connected us (or in Elon Musk’s word’s given humanity a nervous system) and made the movement of information so much easier, there’s enormous scope to improve the physical mobility of goods and people (think circulatory system).
+In the same way the Internet has connected us and made the movement of information so much easier, there’s enormous scope to improve the physical mobility of goods and people.
 If it becomes easier, faster and more dignified to travel, we can all spread out again and be less grumpy.